loftux/homebridge-teslafi/README.md

 * **Charge Port:** Open and Close the charge port.
 * **Climate Control:**  Start and Stop the Climate system.
 Set the temperature.
 * **Door lock:** Unlock and lock doors.
+* **New Software version:** Trigger Occupancy sensor when a new software version is available/installing.
+* **Tagged Locations:** Trigger Occupancy sensor when car is at a TeslaFi tagged location.
+Match one or more locations that you have named in TeslaFi.

 State of each accessory is updated if changed outside of Homekit.
 For example, when Sentry Mode is activated, it will give you a notification in Homekit.
 Each accessory can be disabled if you do not intend to use it.